undergrad-partner-school

 Student Organizations

-Based on the most up-to-date information available, there are 350 open-membership organizations at University of Minnesota, Twin Cities Campus.
-Sororities and fraternities are included in that number.
+There are 350 student organizations and groups with open membership at this school.
+This number includes sororities and fraternities.
 If you are interested in music, you can join the University of Minnesota, Twin Cities Campus band or chorus.
-If you're interested in acting, you have the option to join a drama club.
-For students interested in media and communication, University of Minnesota, Twin Cities Campus publishes its own newspaper and has its own radio station.
+There is a drama club you can join if acting is something that interests you.
+For students who have a passion for media and communication, University of Minnesota, Twin Cities Campus publishes its own newspaper and has its own radio station.

 Student Services

-At University of Minnesota, Twin Cities Campus, there are many amenities required for a comfortable and safe life on campus.
+At University of Minnesota, Twin Cities Campus, there are many amenities that make life on campus comfortable and safe.

 There are 24-hour emergency phone and alarm devices.
 The dormitory entrances are electronically operated.
-There is a security patrol that operates around the clock.
-The after-hours transportation/escort service is available.
+Theer is a nighttime transportation/escort service.

-There is a medical clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of University of Minnesota, Twin Cities Campus.

-All in all, campus life at University of Minnesota, Twin Cities Campus is rich and vibrant and provides everything most students need.
+All in all, campus life at University of Minnesota, Twin Cities Campus is rich and vibrant and provides all you need for a comfortable stay.

 Career Services